ermiasgelaye/Mental-Health-Predictor/README.md

 	* For example, the risk factors include the financial concerns (e.g., the insurance options offered, the company’s welfare packages), the fear of the consequences such as prejudice or employability if they disclose their mental health situations.
 It should be noted that those microeconomic factors are largely tied up to their country’s general macroeconomic factors as well.
 	* Those insights are generated from our [OSMI Mental Health in Tech Survey]( https://www.kaggle.com/ekwiecinska96/mental-health-in-techology-survey-2014-and-2016).
 * In terms of the **macroeconomic* factors, how does a country’s GDP/Income level average life expectancy, gender-specific fertility rate, education attainment, poverty rates and other socio-economic and demographic factors that affect the country’s yearly suicide rates?
 What causes the difference in suicide risks based on geographical location?
 	* It is speculated that those mentioned national socio-economic factors determine the country’s holistic conservativeness level or attitude towards mental health topics.
-This attitude in turn will determine government’s funding ratio on the mental health sector, the severity of cultural stigma about mental illness, etc., which then play a large role in contributing to people’s decision about whether or not seeking treatment for their mental conditions and maybe also their risk of suicide.
+This attitude in turn can determine the government’s funding ratio on the mental health sector, as well as the severity of cultural stigma about mental illness.
+This then plays a larger role in contributing to people’s decision about whether or not seeking treatment for their illness will decrease the risk of suicide.
 	* Those findings are observed from the World Bank’s [World Development Indicators](https://databank.worldbank.org/source/world-development-indicators) database.